rabbibotton/clog/README.md

 CLOG is developed with ECL and SBCL, it is tested fairly regulary on Linux, Windows, Rasberry Pi (running Ubuntu), M1 and Intel Mac.
-It should in theory work on any system with Quicklisp and CLACK.
+It should in theory work out of the box on any system with Quicklisp (although you could hand install) and CLACK (easily switched out and the ecl Android/iPhone branch doesn't use).

 CLOG is in QuickLisp (ql:quickload :clog), but you likely want to live on the bleeding edge and use UltraLisp or clone the github repo into